Conorhh/League-of-Legends-Icon-Set/README.md

 Icon set I created for some of my favourite League of Legends characters.
 Feel free to download these icons and use them for whatever your need is.

-The characters that these icons are of are all created and owned by Riot Games.